Matt Kennard (actor): Career

 Kennard was born in Grimsby, Humberside.
 Kennard has played roles in soap operas including Coronation Street, Hollyoaks and Doctors.
 He also starred as Manchester United footballer Duncan Edwards in a BBC dramatisation of the Munich air disaster.
-One of Kennard's earlier roles was in the series Love in the 21st Century, broadcast on Channel 4 in 1999 and created by Red Productions, who were previously responsible for Queer as Folk.
-Kennard's character is seduced by a school teacher who believes she is giving him experience, although it later transpires he had made a bet that he could sleep with her.
+One of Kennard's earlier roles was in the series Love in the 21st Century, broadcast on Channel 4 in 1999 and created by Red Productions.

-Kennard left a regular role in the soap opera Doctors on 27 April 2009 to concentrate on film work, including featuring in Born of Hope with his brother Sam.
+In 2007, he Kennard joined the cast of the BBC soap opera Doctors, in the role of nurse Archie Hallam.
+His last episode aired on 27 April 2009 when Kennard left to concentrate on film work, including featuring in Born of Hope with his twin brother, Sam.
 Kennard appeared in the seventh series of Waterloo Road as Craig O'Leary.

 Kennard appeared as Dave Schmidt in the film Bula Quo!, released in 2013.
 That same year, he had a short stint in Emmerdale as shady businessman Kirk Stoker.
-In 2015, Kennard and his twin Sam played twin brothers David and Gabriel Meyer in the BBC TV series WPC 56.
+In 2015, Kennard and his twin played twin brothers David and Gabriel Meyer in the BBC TV series WPC 56.
 He appeared in CBBC's The Dumping Ground in 2016.

 Personal life

 Kennard has a twin brother Sam, who is also an actor.
-He has been married to actress Laura Aikman since 2019; they met when she joined the cast for the final series (2015) of Bluestone 42.
+He has been married to actress Laura Aikman since 2019; they met when the pair both appeared in Bluestone 42.